-AGITATION- The speed of the sparge agitation system is controlled by a variable flow solution valve (fig. 4.32-3, item 1) mounted on the solution pump (fig. 4.32-3, item 2).
+AGITATION- The speed of the sparge agitation system is controlled by a variable flow solution valve (fig. 4.32-3, item A) mounted on the solution pump (fig. 4.32-3, item B).
 The agitation switch (fig. 4.32-4) on the right hand console controls the rate of flow through the sparge system.
-While watching the indicator on the crease the flow rate with the control switch.
+While watching the indicator on the agitation valve, increase or decrease the flow rate with the control switch.
 To increase the flow, press the switch up.
 To decrease the flow, press the switch down.
 When the desired rate of flow is achieved, release the switch.